 - Get creative.
 The creator of the Avocard campaign said he came up with the idea while taking a break and making a cup of tea.
 Whatever your process, be sure to allow yourself time to create.

 Which were your top PR campaigns that brought your team the most value, and glory?
-We can help you stay on top of campaign performance by enabling you to monitor your coverage and access all the data you need to measure PR’s impact on your business.
+We can help you stay on top of your pr campaign performance by enabling you to monitor your coverage and access all the data you need to measure PR’s impact on your business.